Charities the Brotherhood Supports

 How Charity Links Work on This Site

-Every profiled Through the Rafters player has a charity link at the bottom of their profile page.
+Every profiled Brotherhood player has a charity link at the bottom of their profile page.
 When we can tie a player to a specific cause — a foundation they started, a disease they or their family faced, or an organization that shaped their journey — we feature that charity directly.

-For players where we haven't yet identified a personal cause, we rotate among three Kentucky-connected organizations: Kentucky Children's Hospital, the Emily Krzyzewski Center, and The V Foundation for Cancer Research.
+For players where we haven't yet identified a personal cause, we rotate among three Duke-connected organizations: Duke Children's Hospital, the Emily Krzyzewski Center, and The V Foundation for Cancer Research.

-The Through the Rafters project is not affiliated with any of these organizations.
+The Duke Brotherhood project is not affiliated with any of these organizations.
 All links go directly to each charity's official donation page.